-A home is more than four walls, some flooring and a roof; it is a place to nurture growth, to raise a family, and to find peace of mind.
-Everyone, no matter what their financial situation, is deserving of a clean, safe and beautiful place to live.
+A home is more than four walls, floors, and a roof.
+Home is a place to grow, raise a family and find peace of mind.
+Everyone, no matter their financial situation, deserves a clean, safe, and beautiful place to live.

-The Housing Division works closely with other agencies to facilitate the production and preservation of affordable housing, assisting in the development of suitable living environments, and expanding economic opportunities to eligible families by providing them with financial assistance loans.
+The Housing Division works closely with other agencies on affordable housing, to develop opportunities for eligible families through financial assistance loans.

-The Housing Division currently implements "green building" practices in rehabilitation and new construction projects.
-Elements of the "Build It Green" and the Leadership in Energy and Environmental Design (LEED) standards will be used by the Division to support the City of Stockton's overall Green Building Initiatives.
+The Housing Division implements green building practices for rehabilitation and new construction projects.
+Elements of "Build It Green" and Leadership in Energy and Environmental Design (LEED) standards are used by the Division to support the City of Stockton's overall Green Building Initiatives.

 This City of Stockton web page last reviewed on --- 9/21/2022